-I'm Matt.
-I'm a hybrid interaction designer, working in San Francisco, with a focus on digital products and VR.
-Im on a mission to advance interaction patterns, for extended reality platforms, by leveraging years of architecture, UX, VR, and design leadership experience.
+I'm a hybrid interaction designer with years of architecture, VR, UX, and design leadership experience.
+Im also heavily involved in various VR art communities.
 Here are some of the attributes that drive my thinking and creative process.

-I love to live in the space between research and design.
-Observational research has the ability to uncover invisible problems, build empathy, and provide actionable insights.
-As a designer I use these insights to generate new ideas and challenge my own assumptions.
+Observational research has the ability to uncover invisible problems, challenge assumptions, build empathy, and provide actionable insights.
+As a designer I use these insights to generate appropriate strategies and answer the “why?”

-I spend a lot of time thinking about how ideas are born.
-For me, ideas come from a shuffled mix of mindsets and data points.
-These include: calling on past experiences, synthesizing collected data, zooming in / out of problem areas, cycling through mindsets, constraints, considering future forecast, adjacent thinking, and tipping the scale on user needs vs. business goals.
-Once an idea sparks I externalize it using different methods such as sketching or Post-it notes.
+I find that ideas come from a shuffled mix of mindsets, data points, and personal experience.
+The recipe may also include: zooming in / out of problem areas, constraints, considering future forecast, adjacent thinking, and tipping the scale on user needs vs. business goals.

-Picking up new skills and learning how to tackle difficult problems is what motivates me to get out of bed in the morning.
 Continued education has helped me grow my UX and basic code skills.
 After hours tinkering in VR leads to completely new design and storytelling methods.
-Reading also plays a large role in enhancing my thinking and POV on design.
+Reading also plays a large role in enhancing my POV on design.

-I have found that the best way to communicate ideas is through hand sketching.
-Putting ideas on paper helps externalize complex thoughts, build consensus, and break down language barriers.
+Putting ideas on paper helps me communicate complex thoughts, build consensus, and break down language barriers.
 Sketching is by far my most useful and effective tool.

-Video games are the best!
-They are the perfect blend of innovation, artistic expression, interaction, music, design, branding, programming, systems thinking, learning, and storytelling.
+Video games are the perfect blend of innovation, artistic expression, interaction, music, design, branding, programming, systems thinking, learning, and storytelling.
 I find a lot of inspiration in video game development.